Home

 Magnesium Overdose is Real

-Find Out if You Are At Risk
+Find Out if You are at Risk

 Magnesium Overdose is real, but is extremely rare - and for the vast majority of people, is never going to be an issue no matter how much magnesium you take.
 Magnesium is a water soluble mineral and the body readily excretes any excess in the urine, feces and sweat.
 And this is where the problem of magnesium toxicity lies.